slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Education: the path from cocky ignorance to miserable uncertainty."
 -- Mark Twain*

-> *"If you need a degree to do it, it’s not going to make you wealthy."
+> *"If you need a degree to do it, it’s not going to make you wealthy." (...)
 "Learning is cheap, education is expensive." (...)
 "Given that the main funcion of universities these days is filtering and signaling, the best move is to get admitted to Stanford and then drop out." (...)
 "The overeducated are worse off than the undereducated, having traded common sense for the illusion of knowledge." (...)
 "The modern conceit - educated people think they can outsmart complex systems like evolution, capitalism, weather and biology." (...)
+"You get rewarded for unique knowledge, not effort. effort is required to create unique knowledge."
 -- Naval Ravikant*

 > *"Education is what survives when what has been learnt has been forgotten."